FlorianSegard/MLVOT/README.md

 This project focuses on implementing a robust person-tracking system that maintains consistent IDs for individuals across video frames.
 The system integrates several components, including:

-1. **YOLO (You Only Look Once):** A real-time object detection model to detect people in individual frames.
-2. **Kalman Filter:** A state estimation algorithm to predict the next position of detected objects based on motion.
+1. **Kalman Filter:** A state estimation algorithm to predict the next position of detected objects based on motion.
-3. **Intersection over Union (IOU):** A metric to associate predicted object positions with actual detections.
+2. **Intersection over Union (IOU):** A metric to associate predicted object positions with actual detections.
-4. **Small ONNX Model for Similarity Checking:** A lightweight neural network model to refine tracking by comparing object embeddings for identity consistency.
+3. **Small ONNX Model for Similarity Checking:** A lightweight neural network model to refine tracking by comparing object embeddings for identity consistency.

 The integration of these components creates a system capable of handling real-world challenges in object tracking, such as occlusions, reappearances, and ID switching.